Why did World War One start?

 On 4 August 1914, Britain declared war on Germany.

-It became known as The Great War because it affected people all over the world.
+It became known as The Great War, as it affected people all over the world.

 Each of the countries got their troops ready to fight.
-Troops were groups that fought together, including the army (people who fight on land) and the navy (people who fight on the seas).
+They included the army (people who fight on land) and the navy (people who fight on the seas).

 Great Britain, Germany, Austria-Hungary and Russia all ruled many countries (colonies) across the world.
 They wanted to keep their empires strong and saw other countries taking over new territories as a threat.